slightlyoff/meaningless/README.md

 # Meaningless

-A Chrome Extension to tell you about the semantics of a page.
+A Chrome Extension to uncover the semantics of the web.

 ## What It Does